-Cell phones, MP3 players, tablets or other related electronic devices may be used before school, after school, and during a student's lunch period for only 5th grade students and these students will need to sign an acceptable use form before being allowed to use these devices.
-These items may only be used during a class period with permission of the classroom teacher.
-Cameras, including cell phone cameras, shall not be used without specific prior consent from the building principal.
+Cell phones, MP3 players, tablets or other related electronic devices are not allowed at school.
+Cameras shall not be used without specific prior consent from the building principal and are not to be used in any school district locker room or bathroom.
 Students violating any part of this policy will have the electronic item confiscated and will face disciplinary action.
-The cell phone will be returned to the student's parent or guardian during the normal office hours.
-Cell phones that have been confiscated for two weeks without being returned to a parent or guardian will be returned to the student.
-Students having items confiscated may be prohibited from bringing electronic devices to school in the future.
+The device will be returned to the student's parent or guardian during the normal office hours.